🛠 Build the packages

 Build and rebuild

-You can build the whole Run 2 software stack based on ROOT 6 with:
+You can build the whole Run 3 software stack with :

 cd ~/alice